erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

 * [Monitoring 2022 elections on YouTube](https://elections.audits.eu.org).
 * [Audited shadow banning pratices by Twitter](https://twitter.com/whosban_?lang=en).

-### Short bio

-Erwan Le Merrer is a researcher in Inria Rennes, France.
-He worked as a senior scientist in Technicolor from 2008 to 2019.
-He is a board member of the Société Informatique de France, and of the Inria's regulatory project REGALIA.
-He is now focusing on the algorithmic audit of AI-based decision-making algorithms.

 ### Selected publications

 * **Setting the Record Straighter on Shadow Banning**, *Erwan Le Merrer, Benoît Morgan, Gilles Trédan*.
 In INFOCOM, 2021.